publiccodenet/about/activities/tool-management/voys.md

 ## Using Voys

 Employees that need to call regularly receive an account.
 A local (020) number will be assigned.
 Voys can be used with an app on a mobile phone.
-There is [documentation available](https://www.voys.nl/hulp/toestellen/) (in Dutch, use Chrome to translate it) to help with setting it up, both for administrators as well as users.
+[We have a guide on how to make and receive calls from your mobile phone using the Voys app.](../communication/using-phone-app.md)

 ## Voys management